 To grow healthy trees, it’s important to choose high quality trees from the start.
-Trees planted with good root systems, strong form, and no evidence of pests or wounds will grow into healthy trees.
+They will grow into healthy trees if planted with good root systems, strong form, and no evidence of pests or wounds.

 Here in San Diego, we offer three options for high quality trees: via Kate Sessions Commitment, through the City of San Diego, and from respected local experts including nurseries, growers, and private plant sales.

 Kate Sessions Commitment recommended trees